sudeto/read-time/README.md

 - **Zero Maintenance**.
 Just add our script to your site, and we’ll handle the rest

 - **Perfect for Everyone**.
 Whether you're a marketer, blogger, or developer, Sudeto's ReadTime API Service fits your needs.

+## Contact Us
+Email [Karan Kakati](mailto:karanpkofficial@gmail.com) to resolve any issue or if you need any clarification regarding integration.